 The CDM Credentialing Exam is intended to measure the knowledge and abilities of individuals who wish to enter, continue and/or advance in the discipline of managing and/or directing food service operations.
-Candidates for the CDM Credentialing Exam must show verifiable evidence of meeting formal education requirements (including coursework in nutrition and foodservice management) as well as varying levels of non-commercial foodservice management experience required to competently perform the responsibilities of a Certified Dietary Manager.
+Candidates applying for the CDM Credentialing Exam must show verifiable evidence of meeting formal education requirements (including coursework in nutrition and foodservice management) from an accredited post-secondary education instituation as well as varying levels of non-commercial foodservice management experience required to competently perform the responsibilities of a Certified Dietary Manager, Certified Food Protection Professional.

-Earning and maintaining the CDM, CFPP credential demonstrates to employers, surveyors and the public, that CDMs have the knowledge, skills, and abilities to perform the responsibilities as included in the Exam Content Outline.
+Earning and maintaining the CDM, CFPP credential demonstrates to employers, surveyors and the public, that CDM, CFPPs have the knowledge, skills, and abilities to perform the responsibilities as included in the Exam Content Outline.